 Some research has found that people with UC had less of certain helpful bacteria in their digestive tract when they were having flare-ups.

 They’ve also been found to have higher levels of other types of bacteria that promote inflammation.
 Their gut microbiomes are less diverse, and less stable, than those of healthy people.
 This unhealthy balance of gut microbes is called “dysbiosis.”

 Who’s at Risk?

-If someone in your family has ulcerative colitis, you’re more likely to get it, too.
-But only 20% of people with the disease also have a close relative with it.
+If someone in your family has UC, you’re more likely to get it, too.
+But the majority of people with the disease don’t have a family history of it.

 No. Scientists don’t really know why your immune system starts to go haywire and inflames your bowel in ulcerative colitis.
 What seems fairly clear, though, is that it has little to do with what you’ve done in the past.
 You didn’t catch UC from some infected person or from eating or drinking the wrong thing.
 Nor did you get it from simply being stressed out.

-That said, both hard-to-digest foods and stressful situations can trigger or worsen a flare-up of UC symptoms, if you already have the disease.
-You can often improve your symptoms if you avoid certain high-fiber foods like uncooked veggies, nuts and seeds, as well as fatty or greasy foods like burgers and fries.
+That said, both hard-to-digest foods and stressful situations can trigger or worsen a flare-up of UC symptoms.
+You can often improve your symptoms if you avoid certain high-fiber foods like uncooked veggies, nuts, and seeds as well as fatty or greasy foods like burgers and fries.
 Use common sense.
 If you find that certain foods upset your stomach, try to stay away from them.